 - Sitemap – creates a site map that makes it easier for visitors to navigate your site.
 It can also display the RSS feeds of your blog and its individual categories.

-- Google Analytics – a module that facilitates integration with Google analytics.
+- Google Analytics – a module that facilitates integration with Google Analytics.

 As you can see, Drupal is a great tool that gives you many options for optimizing your content for search engines.
 Even its basic features will help you optimize your site for SEO and make it visible on the web.

-We know that using even a solution as good as Drupal can sometimes be difficult.
+We know that using a solution even as good as Drupal can sometimes be difficult.
 If we can help you in any way to build or develop your project, let us know.
 We're at your service!